 Brandon: I agree with what you’re saying.
 Never write a rule you wouldn’t want to read.
 For that matter, never write a rule you wouldn’t want to read to a table of people who are halfway listening!

 Brandon: When people feel isolated from a game because of its rules, there’s usually one a few things going on.
-The rules could be way too wordy.
-The rules could be way too vague.
-The rules could be framed in a negative manner.
+The rules could be way too wordy or vague.
+They could be framed in a negative manner.

 Brandon: For an example of framing: there’s a huge difference between “lose 50% of your movement this turn” and “move 50% of normal speed this turn” even though they’re functionally the exact same.
 The latter just sounds better.